Ricaz/NobelMediaPlayer/README.md

 **Note:** *You need a Spotify Premium account.*

+In the future, the client and server will be combined so a webserver is not needed.
 After this, you need to configure the client to connect to the correct port.
 You can do this in `client/js/app.js` on the first line.